-No prior reading is required, but you might want something to occupy the long plane or car ride to Yellowstone.
+No prior reading is required, but you might want something to occupy your flight or car ride.
 Whether your passion is history, geology, wildlife, or ecology, there's something for everyone.
-Most publications are available from the Yellowstone Association's online Park Store at www.YellowstoneAssociation.org/shop or by calling 406.848.2400.
-Yellowstone Association members receive a 15 percent discount and proceeds go directly back into the park for education and research.
+Most publications are available from Yellowstone Forever's online Park Store at www.Shop.Yellowstone.org/ or by calling 406.848.2400.
+Yellowstone Forever supporters receive a 15 percent discount and proceeds directly support the park.

 - David A. Clary, D.A.'s 2004.
 The Place Where Hell Bubbled Up: A History of the First National Park.
 International Law & Taxation Publishers.
 80 pp. - Bartlett, R.A.
 1989.
 Nature's Yellowstone and Yellowstone: A Wilderness Besieged.
 University of Arizona Press.
 250 pp. - Whittlesey, L.H.
 1995.
 Lost in the Yellowstone: Truman Everts' "Thirty-Seven Days of Peril."
 University of Utah Press, Salt Lake City, UT.
 62 pp. - Haines, Aubrey L. 1977.
 The Yellowstone Story: Volumes One and Two.
-Yellowstone Library & Museum Association, Vol. 1 - 385 pp., Vol. 2 - 543 pp.
+Yellowstone Library & Museum Association, Vol. 1 385 pp., Vol. 2 543 pp.